 Clinical experiences include rotations in a variety of sites to help the student develop skills with acute, chronic, and preventative care of persons with medical-surgical, obstetric, and psychiatric needs.
-In addition, students rotate through community/public health and pediatric specialty sites.
-In the final spring and summer semesters, students identify a clinical focus area for completion of an extended clinical practicum, followed by the CNL residency practicum.
-Clinical experiences are conducted at the UVA Medical Center as well as other facilities and settings in Charlottesville and the surrounding region and selected global placements.
+Students also rotate through community/public health and pediatric specialty sites.
+Clinical experiences are conducted at the UVA Medical Center, other clinics and facilities in Charlottesville and the surrounding region, and through selected global experiences.
+In the final fall and spring semesters, CNL students complete a generalist practicum and a CNL evidence-based practice project.

 All graduate nursing students are required to have a laptop; information about these requirements will be sent to enrolling students before classes begin.
 Please see the School of Nursing Computing Policies for more guidance on laptop ownership requirements.